CSESS/constitution/README.md

 - To implement the resolutions of General Meeting and General Polling; and
 - To take appropriate actions in response to cases of emergency.
 ### 6.2.
 Composition
-The Executive Committee shall consist of the following Committee Members.
+The Executive Committee shall consist of the following positions.
 1. President,
 2. Internal Vice-President,
 3. External Vice-President,